markszulc/experience-manager-learn.en/help/forms/prefill-fdm-db/create-form-data-model.md

 * Specify values as shown in this screen shot
 * ![association-2](assets/association-entities.png)
-* **We are linking the two entities using the empID column and id column of beneficiaries and newhire entities respectively.**
+* **We are linking the two entities using the empID column of beneficiaries and newhire entities.**
 * Click on _Done_ to save your changes

 ## Test your Form Data Model